chmadran/Net_practice/README.md

 `127.0.0.0 – 127.255.255.255`

 There is some more special ip-ranges, but for this project, you only need to remember those above.
+A public IP address is an IP address that can be accessed directly over the internet and is assigned to your network router by your internet service provider (ISP).
+A public (or external) IP address helps you connect to the internet from inside your network, to outside your network.

+A private IP address is an address your network router assigns to your device.
+Each device within the same network is assigned a unique private IP address (sometimes called a private network address) — this is how devices on the same internal network talk to each other.

 <h2>MASK ADDRESS</h2>